How to prevent and deal with condensation in double glazing

 Fitting A-rated windows is now standard practice at EYG because we know they help to reduce the likelihood of condensation by reducing heat loss from your home.
 They also lock in heat which is captured from the sun, reducing the amount of money you spend on energy bills.

-Having been in business since 1971, we know investing in double glazing is a big decision and that’s why we offer a 10-year 'repair and replace' warranty on all installations.
+We know that investing in double glazing is a big decision and that’s why we offer a 'repair and replace' warranty on all installations.
 In the unlikely event that you should get condensation between the two panes of your double glazing, we would replace them free of charge.

-To find out more about our expertise and guarantees, please fill in a ccontact form or call 0800 181888 today.
+To find out more about our expertise or get a FREE quote, please enter your details or call 0800 181888 today.